bptlab/chor-js/README.md

 :boom: Supports most of the elements in the choreography diagram standard
 :boom: Imports/exports standard-compliant BPMN2 XML
 :boom: Provides features specifically designed for choreography modeling

+Check out our [demo application](https://github.com/bptlab/chor-js-demo) for an example web application using chor-js, adding additional features like a model validator and properties panel.

 ## Research